Louis Leakey: Attendance at Cambridge

 In Britain, the Leakey children attended primary school; in Africa, they had a tutor.
 The family spent World War I in Africa.
-When the sea lanes opened again in 1919, they returned to Boscombe, where Louis was sent to Weymouth College, a private boys' school, when he was 16 years old.
-In three years there, he did not do well and complained of hazing and rules that he considered an infringement on his freedom.
+When the sea lanes opened again in 1919, they returned to Boscombe, and Leakey was sent to Weymouth College, a private boys' school, when he was 16 years old.
+He did not do well and, in about three years, complained of bullying and rules that he considered an infringement on his freedom.
 Advised by one teacher to seek employment in a bank, he secured help from an English teacher in applying to St John's College, Cambridge.
 He received a scholarship for his high scores on the entrance exams.

-Louis matriculated at the University of Cambridge, his father's alma mater, in 1922, intending to become a missionary to British East Africa.
+Leakey matriculated at the University of Cambridge, his father's alma mater, in 1922, intending to become a missionary to British East Africa.

-He frequently told a story about his final exams.
-When he had arrived in Britain, he had notified the register that he was fluent in Swahili.
-When he came to his finals, he asked to be examined in this language, and the authorities agreed.
-Then one day, he received two letters.
-One instructed him to report at a certain time and place for a viva voce examination in Swahili.
-The other asked if, at the same time and place, he would examine a candidate in Swahili.
+The resourceful Leakey convinced Cambridge authorities to accept Kikuyu for a modern language requirement, which led to the tall tale that he had "examined himself" in the language.

-Archaeological and paleontological research
+Archaeological and palaeontological research

 In 1922, the British had been awarded German East Africa as part of the settlement of World War I. Within the Tanganyika Territory the Germans had discovered a site rich in dinosaur fossils, Tendaguru.
-Louis was told by C. W. Hobley, a friend of the family, that the British Museum of Natural History was going to send a fossil-hunting expedition led by William E. Cutler to the site.
-Louis applied and was hired to locate the site and manage the administrative details.
+Leakey was told by C. W. Hobley, a friend of the family, that the British Museum of Natural History was going to send a fossil-hunting expedition led by William E. Cutler to the site.
+Leakey applied and was hired to locate the site and manage the administrative details.
 In 1924 they departed for Africa.
-They never found a complete dinosaur skeleton, and Louis was recalled from the site by Cambridge in 1925.
+They never found a complete dinosaur skeleton, and Leakey was recalled from the site by Cambridge in 1925.

-Louis switched his focus to anthropology, and found a new mentor in Alfred Cort Haddon, head of the Cambridge department.
-In 1926, Louis graduated with a "double first", or high honours, in anthropology and archaeology.
+Leakey switched his focus to anthropology, and found a new mentor in Alfred Cort Haddon, head of the Cambridge department.
+In 1926, Leakey graduated with a "double first", one of the highest degree results awarded, in archaeology and anthropology.
 He had used some of his preexisting qualifications; for example, Kikuyu was offered and accepted as the second modern language in which he was required to be proficient, even though no one there could test him on it.
 The university accepted an affidavit from a Kikuyu chief signed with a thumbprint.

-From 1925 on Louis lectured and wrote on African archaeological and palaeontological topics.
+From 1925 on Leakey lectured and wrote on African archaeological and palaeontological topics.
 On graduation he was such a respected figure that Cambridge sent him to East Africa to study prehistoric African humans.
-He excavated dozens of sites, undertaking for the first time a systematic study of the artifacts.
+He excavated dozens of sites, undertaking for the first time a systematic study of the artefacts.
 Some of his names for archaeological cultures are still in use; for example, the Elmenteitan.